chafey/kakadujs/README.md

 ## Building

 This code has been developed/tested against v8_3 of Kakadu for Mac and Linux (x86 and arm).
 Windows/visual studio is possible but will require updates to the CMakeLists.txt file.
-You must place a licensed version of the Kakadu source in the extern folder (e.g. extern/v_8_3-02044N) and update the variabel KAKADU_ROOT in CMakeLists.txt accordingly.
+You must place a licensed version of the Kakadu source in the extern folder (e.g. extern/v_8_3-02044N) and update the variable KAKADU_ROOT in CMakeLists.txt accordingly.
 To maximize performance, make sure you replace srclib_ht with altlib_ht_opt in the Kakadu directory (see
 Enabling_HT.txt in the Kakadu library for more information)

 ### Prerequisites